 Modern DevOps is a flexible thing, and it can look different across companies and teams.
-Despite this, there are a common set of principles that should guide any team as they adopt a new process.
-Following these will help you make the most from DevOps and Salesforce.
+Despite this, there is a common set of principles that should guide any team as they adopt a new process.
+Following these principles will help you get the most from DevOps and Salesforce.

 Simplicity is key

 Complicated processes drive people crazy.
-Keeping things simple not only improves development speed, it also makes maintenance and training much easier.
+Keeping things simple not only improves development speed, but also makes maintenance and training much easier.

 It's easy to get pulled into the trap of designing a solution to cater for every possible edge case right off the bat.
 Try to avoid this!
 Start simple, solve your core problems, and tweak it over time to cover additional scenarios.
 This will keep things manageable and allow you to quickly deliver results.

 As the famous saying by Antoine de Saint Exupéry goes: “Perfection is attained not when there is nothing more to add, but when there is nothing left to take away.”